What is Barolo Chinato?

 Today, Barolo Chinato remains undeniably a niche product, an unfortunate side effect of evolving tastes, in conjunction with the high production costs and a high bottle price (for an aromatized wine).
 Historic producers such as Cappellano, G.D Vajra, and Roagna continue to make small quantities of this noble aromatized wine, which finds a willing – if small – audience across Italy.

 The starting point is obviously Barolo, although some producers prefer younger wines, while others will use Riserva wines in their Chinato blend.
 The wine is fortified with the addition of grape spirit – after that free discretion reigns, although every producer will aromatize their blend with Calisaya bark and other roots – such as dried rhubarb – and often cardamom seeds.

-Indeed, making Barolo Chinato is a process that is more varied that one might think; there is an established historical recipe, but in reality, individual methods vary considerably.
+Indeed, making Barolo Chinato is a process that is more varied than one might think; there is an established historical recipe, but in reality, individual methods vary considerably.
 The one thing that is sacrosanct is using yellow bark to aromatize the wine.
 But there is much ‘wiggle room’ regarding how the winery ends up with the final product.
 While it is quite common to drink examples that have been made using brandy and a combination of herbs – including cloves, cinnamon, and wormwood – some producers add sugar to soften the blend.
 In contrast, others resolutely refuse to do this.
 It remains a key point of contention in the region.
 The most complex aromatized wines can contain over 35 different varieties of herbs and spices.
 However, a few traditionalists claim this spoils the final product, limiting themselves to perhaps ten or so.
 Moreover, the addition of spirit varies from brand to brand; some use a generic brandy; other winemakers prefer Italian spirits such as Grappa.
 Barolo Chinato can be made either by macerating the herbs and spices directly in the wine or alternatively aromatizing the spirit first, before blending it into the Nebbiolo.